 motorcycle through the fatal collision scene, Suazo crashed his motorcycle into the garbage truck and struck four Union City police officers, authorities said.

-Suazo has been charged with three counts of assault by auto and one count of assault by auto.
+Suazo has been charged with four counts of assault by auto.
 He is scheduled to appear in CJR Court on Friday, October 6, 2017 at 1:30 p.m.

 Furthermore, Hudson County Prosecutor Esther Suarez thanked all the law enforcement agencies who assisted with the incident, which also included the Secaucus, North Bergen, West New York and Weehawken Police Departments, as well as the Department of Homeland Security Investigations.